Marli Guimarães Fernandes

-The #POPULISMCONTAGION project is funded by a Marie Skłodowska-Curie fellowship from the European Commission under the Horizon Europe programme (193,643.28 euros).
+The #POPULISMCONTAGION project is funded by a Marie Skłodowska-Curie fellowship from the European Commission under the Horizon Europe programme.
 The research is conducted within the Department of Economics and Management "Marco Fanno" at the University of Padova, with Antonio Nicolò.
 The views and opinions expressed in this research are solely those of the authors and do not necessarily reflect the official position of the European Commission.

 Abstract